 Tim is a criminal barrister with a son in the School's founding cohort and a daughter two years' below.
 Originally from North West England, Tim came to London to study for the Bar 25 years ago and never left.
 Prior to being appointed Parent Governor at The Charter School East Dulwich, he completed a six-year term as a Governor at a local primary school.

-Catherine is the Mayor of Southwark and a co-opted governor.
+Catherine is a local councillor and has previously served as the Mayor of Southwark.
 Prior to becoming Mayor, she had been a member of Southwark’s Education and Children’s Services Overview and Scrutiny Sub-Committee.
 Catherine has also developed proposals for improving life for children and families.
 Catherine was actively involved in the campaign to establish the school and is the parent of a child in the school.